ReceiptManager/receipt-manager-app/README.md

 #### How it works
 1. The User makes a photo of a receipt
 2. The Application upload the receipt to the sever
-3. The Sever parses the receipt and send the output back to the application
+3. The Sever parses the receipt and send the output (as json response) back to the application
-4. The Application store the form data at a SQL database
+4. The Application store the receipt in a SQL database

+---

 ### Privacy
 A lot of companies store and sell your data.
 This is the main reason why I started this project.
 I want to control my private data.
 Since you are hosting your own server, your don't have to worry about that.
+No third party services are used.

+---

 ### Screenshots
 <p align="left">